Shubhamkahar196/Device-Tracking/Readme.md

 ### ✅ 3.
 Configure `start-device-tracker.sh`

-This file already exists in your home directory.
+This file already exists in repo copt it to home directory.
 Make sure it contains:

 ```
 #!/bin/bash